 As the other costs are reimbursed on a flat rate basis and automatically calculated on the basis of direct staff costs (validated by the National Controller), Project Partners do not need to document that expenditure was incurred and paid or that the flat rate corresponds to the reality.
-Accordingly, no documentation for other costs is required to be provided to the National Controller or kept for further controls of Programme bodies.
-However, projects must still comply with all relevant European, programme, and national eligibility rules.
+Accordingly, no documentation on the other costs is required to be provided to the National Controller or kept for further controls.